felipecao/pact-sample/README.md

 ```
 (You'll notice my example has **a lot** in common with the example proposed on https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-groovy :) )

-From this point, you have your first consumer-driven test.
+From this point on, you have your first consumer-driven test.
 To run it, simply right-click the class on your favourite IDE and run it.
-No need to rely on special fancy Gradle commands, any regular test running mechanism will do.
+No need to rely on special fancy Gradle commands, any regular test running mechanism will do, such `./gradlew test`.

 As soon as you run this test, a new file will be created: `target/StatusCLI-StatusEndpoint.json`.
-This file describes the contract both parties should comply with it, along with Pact-specific metadata.
+This file describes the contract both parties should comply with, along with Pact-specific metadata.

 Having something generated under `/target` on a Gradle project sounds rather funky.
 You can customize this via system properties.
 Suppose you want generated pacts to be placed under Gradle's regular `/build` folder, or under `/build/pacts`.
 Just invoke your test using `-Dpact.rootDir="build/pacts"`.
 Or if you rather have this configured at `build.gradle`, add the following block: